WeizhenW/Movie-Master/README.md

 - `Back to List` button, which should bring the user to the Home Page
 - `Edit` button, which should bring the user to the Edit Page

-> Base functionality does not require the movie details to load correctly after refresh of the browser.

 ### Edit Page

 This should show: